Link Search Menu Expand Document

 Advanced Reporting and Analytics

-For users who are using or trying Splunk, you can install the Aruba EdgeConnect Security App for Splunk application to enable advanced reporting and analytics using the IDS/IPS alarms forwarded from EdgeConnect appliances.
+For users who are using or trying Splunk, you can install the HPE Aruba Networking EdgeConnect Security App for Splunk application to enable advanced reporting and analytics using the IDS/IPS alarms forwarded from EdgeConnect appliances.
 Search Splunkbase for “EdgeConnect” or click this link to search in your browser.

 img